-But first, make sure YOU are registered to vote.
-It is a good thing to check on a regular basis as states review and “clean up” voter rolls, which often end up with voters getting kicking off.
+Make sure YOU are registered to vote.
+It is a good thing to check on a regular basis as states review and “clean up” voter rolls, which often end up with voters getting kicked off.
 Go to I Will Vote and check to make sure you have an active registration.

 1. Add the I Will Vote link to your phone and share it whenever the opportunity strikes.